Business Intelligence vs Data Science

 Jul 8, 2024

-The terms "business intelligence" and "data science" can be difficult to dissociate due to their many similarities.
+The terms "business intelligence" and "data science" can be difficult to separate due to their numerous similarities.
 However, they are indeed two distinct disciplines.

 So, what is the difference between data science and business intelligence?

-This is what we will see right away, thanks to this article, the confusion between BI and data science will be a distant memory!
+This is what we will see right away, thanks to this article; the confusion between BI and data science will be just a distant memory!

 What is Business Intelligence?

-If you have read our article Business Intelligence: Definition and Objectives you already know perfectly what BI is.
-Nonetheless, here is a brief reminder.
+If you have read our article Business intelligence: definition and objectives , you already know perfectly well what BI is.
+Nevertheless, here is a brief reminder.

-Business Intelligence is a process that encompasses various tools, methods, and applications that allow analyzing the data of a company or a multi-site group through dashboards, reporting, and other reports.
+Business Intelligence is a process that encompasses several tools, methods, and applications that allow for the analysis of a company’s data or a multi-site group through dashboards, reporting, and other reports.

-BI provides an overview of a company's management and its performance, thanks to data that has been previously collected, centralized, and organized.
-This data is then transformed into relevant information, based on the past and present of the company, which allows decision-makers to make better decisions for their activities.
+BI provides an overview of the management of a company and its performance, thanks to data that has been previously collected, centralized, and organized.
+This data is then transformed into relevant information, based on the past and present of the company, which enables decision-makers to make better decisions for their activity.

 What is data science?

-Data science is a discipline newer than BI.
-It relies on data analysis but also and especially on the exploitation of this data by the company.
+Data science is a more recent discipline than BI.
+It relies on the analysis of data but also, and above all, on its exploitation by the company.

-Just like BI, Data Science has become essential for effectively managing a company and discovering opportunities for improving products and services.
+Like BI, Data Science is becoming essential for effectively managing a business and discovering opportunities for improving products and services.

-More broadly, data science enables the implementation of new strategies related to the future of the company.
+More broadly, data science enables the development of new strategies related to the future of the company.

-To achieve this, Data Science will rely on profiling segmentation, predictive analysis, and more generally, on Artificial Intelligence to accurately predict future behaviors.
+To achieve this, Data Science will rely on profile segmentation, predictive analysis, and more generally, on Artificial Intelligence to be able to predict future behaviors.

-Data science is an innovative discipline that encompasses not only mathematics and statistics, but also computer programming and AI, in order to establish algorithms capable of anticipating trends and thus creating the best possible strategies for the company.
+Data science is an innovative discipline that encompasses both mathematics and statistics, as well as computer programming and AI, in order to implement algorithms capable of anticipating trends and thus creating the best possible strategies for the company.

 Similarities between Business Intelligence and Data Science

-The main common point between BI and Data Science is their overall objective.
-Both concepts aim to collect, analyze, and exploit data to aid in better decision-making, even if data science is more complex than decision-making informatics.
+The main similarity between BI and Data Science is their overall objective.
+Both concepts aim to collect, analyze, and exploit data to aid in better decision-making, even though data science is more complex than decision-making informatics.

-Moreover, business intelligence and data science are complementary.
-Analysts or business intelligence consultants can prepare relevant information that can then be more easily utilized in the context of data science.
+Furthermore, business intelligence and data science are complementary.
+Analysts or business intelligence consultants can prepare relevant information that can then be more easily exploited in the context of data science.

-Beyond their complementarity, data science can thus be perceived as an evolution, a natural extension of business intelligence.
+Beyond their complementarity, data science can thus be viewed as an evolution, a natural extension of business intelligence.

-In any case, the use of these two disciplines together facilitates processes and the good management of the company.
-Thus, experts from these two disciplines can work together on the same project to achieve better results.
+In any case, using these two disciplines together facilitates processes and effective management of the company.
+Thus, experts from both disciplines can work together on the same project to achieve better results.

 Differences between Data Science and Business Intelligence

-The major difference between these two disciplines lies in the fact that Business Intelligence is based on the analysis of a company's historical and current data to derive trends, while Data Science uses artificial intelligence and algorithms to predict future behaviors.
-Data science thus aims to anticipate, to determine the most "probable" future in order to implement the most suitable actions.
+The major difference between these two disciplines lies in the fact that Business Intelligence is based on the analysis of historical and current data of the company to identify trends, while Data Science uses artificial intelligence and algorithms to predict future behaviors.
+Data science therefore aims to anticipate, to determine the most "probable" future to implement the most suitable actions.

-This is called predictive analysis.
-It consists of validating or invalidating hypotheses using data science.
+This is referred to as predictive analysis.
+It involves validating or invalidating hypotheses through data science.

 The approach here is less “structured” than for Business Intelligence, which relies on a more descriptive analysis.

-Also, the tools used differ according to the discipline.
-BI mainly relies on software, while data science relies more on programming.
+Also, the tools used differ depending on the discipline.
+BI relies mainly on software, while data science is more based on programming.

-It is also more complex; dedicated analysts must possess numerous skills.
-Moreover, some BI tools are increasingly making data accessible to non-specialized users.
+It is also more complex, with dedicated analysts needing a wide range of skills.
+Furthermore, some BI tools are increasingly making data accessible to non-experts.

-It is not a matter of choosing between one discipline or the other but rather of using the solution best suited to the insights you wish to obtain.
-Additionally, the challenge for decision-makers, with all these tools and applications available, is not to get lost in a flood of information but to maintain a clear visibility on the opportunities generated.
+It is not about choosing one discipline over the other, but rather using the most appropriate solution for the insights you want to obtain.
+Moreover, the challenge for decision-makers, with all these tools and applications at their disposal, is not to get lost in a flood of information but to maintain clear visibility on the opportunities generated.

 In summary:

 Business Intelligence (BI) and Data Science are two distinct disciplines that can be difficult to differentiate due to their similarities.
-BI is a process that uses tools, methods, and applications to analyze a company's data through dashboards and reports, in order to provide relevant information for decision-making.
-Data Science, on the other hand, is a newer discipline that focuses on analyzing and exploiting data by the company, using algorithms and Artificial Intelligence to predict future behaviors.
-Although both disciplines have the overall goal of collecting, analyzing, and exploiting data to aid in decision-making, Data Science is more complex and focuses on predictive analysis, while BI is based on the analysis of historical and current data.
-The two disciplines are complementary and can be used together to improve company management.
+BI is a process that uses tools, methods, and applications to analyze a company’s data through dashboards and reports to provide relevant information for decision-making.
+Data Science, on the other hand, is a more recent discipline that focuses on the analysis and exploitation of data by the company, using algorithms and Artificial Intelligence to predict future behaviors.
+Although both disciplines share the overarching goal of collecting, analyzing, and utilizing data to assist in decision-making, Data Science is more complex and focuses on predictive analysis, while BI is based on the analysis of historical and current data.
+The two disciplines are complementary and can be used together to enhance company management.

 F.A.Q :